-- The type of authorisation; - The date on which the authorisation was given; - Name/rank of the Designated Person; - The unique reference number (URN) of the investigation/operation.
+- The type of authorisation; - The date on which the authorisation was given; - Name/rank of the Designated Person; - The date on which Judicial approval was granted, the name of the Magistrate granting the approval and the Court in which the Magistrate sat;

+- The unique reference number (URN) of the investigation/operation.
 This will be issued by the Legal Unit when a new application is entered in the Central Record.
-The applicant will be informed accordingly and should use the same URN when requesting a renewal or cancellation; - The title of the investigation/operation, including a brief description and names of the subjects, if known; - Whether urgent authorisation was given and why; - If the authorisation was renewed, when it was renewed and who authorised the renewal, including the name and rank/grade of the Designated Person. - Whether the investigation/operation is likely to result in the obtaining of confidential information; - The date and time that the authorisation was cancelled.
+The applicant will be informed accordingly and should use the same URN when requesting a renewal or cancellation; - The title of the investigation/operation, including a brief description and names of the subjects, if known; - If the authorisation was renewed, when it was renewed and who authorised the renewal, including the name and rank/grade of the Designated Person.